FOREX-Yen off highs, markets wary of intervention

 Swiss newspaper SonntagsZeitung reported on Sunday that pressure is rising on the Swiss National Bank to take further action to soften the Swiss franc, based on a poll of Swiss people it commissioned.

-The euro was broadly lower, shedding 0.6 percent to 1.1295 francs compared with Friday's high of 1.1319. after Germany strongly rejected mounting calls for the euro zone to issue joint debt to help tackle the crisis.
-But it signaled it was open for the bloc to move towards a form of fiscal union.

-Against the dollar, the single currency was down 0.2 percent at $1.4372 , having found the going tough above $1.4400.
+Against the dollar, the euro was a touch softer at $1.4370 , having found the going tough above $1.4400.
 Traders said there are bids seen in the $1.4340-45 area, a level that is likely to provide first support.

 "We still think it will take a lot to test the upper edge of what is now an effective $1.41-1.45 range, with offers likely to be thick ahead of $1.45," BNP Paribas analysts wrote in a note.

+At the weekend, Germany strongly rejected mounting calls for the euro zone to issue joint debt to help tackle the crisis.
+But it signaled it was open for the bloc to move towards a form of fiscal union.

-Commodity currencies staged a lukewarm rebound after most Asian bourses eked out modest gains with the Australian dollar up 0.3 percent at $1.0428, still below last week's peak of $1.0601.
-(Additional reporting by Chikafumi Hodo in Tokyo, Masayuki Kitano in Singapore, Ian Chua and Reuters FX analyst Krishna Kumar in Sydney; Editing by Joseph Radford)
+Commodity currencies were also slightly weaker, with the Australian dollar at $1.0394, down from last week's peak of $1.0601.
+(Additional reporting by Reuters FX analyst Krishna Kumar in Sydney; Editing by Richard Borsuk)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)